itaior/tfname-cf/README.md

 # terraform-named-cloudflare

-Python tool to easily get all the aws route53 zones under your account into Terraform CloudFlare provider records definitions.
+Our Python tool easily gets all the route53 zones and recods of spesific aws account and parse them into Terraform cloudflare resources(zone, records).

-This module parses each aws route53 zone and generates Terraform resources as Cloudflare terrafrom records.
+In addition we the tool will create a tests to validate the records using nslookup.

 To make the result code organized, code separated based on DNS records types.